Anthony Plog on Music

 Conversations with performers, composers, and entrepreneurs

-Amy Scurria and Ryan Gardner: A multi-award winning composer in discussion with Professor of Trumpet at UC Boulder on building connections, understanding, and highlighting the power of embracing neurodiversity in music
+Amy Scurria and Ryan Gardner: A multi-award winning composer in discussion with Professor of Trumpet at UC Boulder on building connections, understanding, and highlighting the power of embracing autism in music

 Anthony Plog, host